How to Install Zoom on Ubuntu (26.04, 24.04, 22.04)

 sudo apt install ./zoom_amd64.deb

 After installation completes, Zoom is ready to launch.
-Verify the installation with:
+Verify the installation by checking the installed package version:

-If you see dependency errors, fix them and reinstall the package:
+If you see dependency errors during installation, fix them and reinstall the package:

 sudo apt --fix-broken install